Baz177/capstone_fraud_detection/README.md

   - You’ll be redirected to the verification page (/verify).
   - A table displays flagged transactions
   - For each row, select "Yes" or "No" to verify fraud.
-  - Click "Submit Verifications" (Note: This route isn’t implemented here; see "Next Steps").
+  - Click "Submit Verifications"
 If no fraudulent transactions are detected:
   - You’ll see a message: "No fraudulent transactions detected."

 ##### Step 3: Handle Errors
 If there’s an issue (e.g., no file, invalid CSV):
-- You’ll see the error page with a message (e.g., "CSV missing required columns").
+- You’ll see the error page with a message (e.g., "CSV missing required columns", "No file selected" etc.).
 - Click "Return to Home" to try again.

+##### Retraining: You will be prompted to retrain the model after a certain number of entries have been logged.

 ### Troubleshooting
 - 404 Errors: Ensure all routes (/, /upload) are defined in server.py.